 View a virtual tour of her October 2021 exhibition "Reflex" at Gallery A3 here.

-Contact Kerry to inquire about consulting services, commissions, or custom prints; request an exhibition record or full teaching portfolio.
+Contact Kerry to inquire about consulting services or commissions; request an exhibition record or full teaching portfolio.

 Click here to view her dissertation summary, "Student Perspectives of a 21st Century Approach to Introductory Studio Art Curriculum at Western New England University: An Action Research Study."